 Safe repair of PE is best performed in children over five years of age.
 The preferred age for repair is at about 14 years of age.
 The operation is easier and the recovery is shorter in this age group because in most cases, the majority of the pubertal growth spurt has passed, but the rib bones are still incompletely formed (ossified).
 This allows the chest wall to reform into a more normal shape as the child grows after the repair.
 Older adolescents and adults also report good results with repair.
 The operation to repair PE is called a Nuss procedure and involves the placement of one or more stabilizing metal bars just inside the ribcage to move the sternum forward.
 The bars are shaped to the patient during the operation and remain in place for several years to allow the ribs to adjust to the new shape of the chest.
 The bars are then removed in a separate operation.

 Improvement in the chest wall varies and depends on the severity of the defect.
 A common problem from this procedure is a pneumothorax (air within the chest cavity but outside the lungs).
 Your child will have an X-ray the morning after surgery to identify any problems.

-Johns Hopkins Children’s Center pediatric surgeon-in-chief David Hackam and pediatric surgeon Dylan Stewart answer questions about pectus excavatum.
-They provide information on the surgical procedure to repair pectus excavatum at Johns Hopkins Children’s Center, the appropriate age for surgery and the recovery time.
+Johns Hopkins Children’s Center pediatric surgeon-in-chief David Hackam answers questions about pectus excavatum.
+He provides information on the surgical procedure to repair pectus excavatum at Johns Hopkins Children’s Center, the appropriate age for surgery and the recovery time.